 In my previous blogs, I discussed why IIoT is an important part of your digital transformation journey and how it can be implemented rapidly.
-So, let’s now look at the key benefits of IIoT once you’ve taken the steps to implement it.
+So, let’s now look at the key benefits of Industrial IoT once you’ve taken the steps to implement it.

 We need to satisfy three key stakeholders in our organisations to make sure we get the maximum benefit from this approach:

-- The Economic Buyer: Somebody has to answer to the business.
+- The Economic Buyer: Somebody must answer to the business.
 Our solution must prove ROI, not just promise it.

 - The Technical Buyer: This is the person responsible for installing and/or maintaining the system.
 If their lives get more difficult, it’s a no-go situation.

-- The Functional Buyer (or System User): If the IIoT solution fails to help frontline workers be more efficient or we don’t get their buy-in, we’re dead in the water.
+- The Functional Buyer (or System User): If the Industrial Internet of Things solution fails to help frontline workers be more efficient or we don’t get their buy-in, we’re dead in the water.

 The Economic Buyer